 One might think that with over 4 decades of successfully providing creative avenues for Bay Area artists, World Arts West has their marketing strategy down.
 Truth is, they're still learning as they grow.
-The What's in Store crew visited the nonprofit's San Francisco headquarters to learn how they're using tags and segments to organize and better target their growing audiences.
+The What's in Store crew visited the nonprofit's San Francisco headquarters to learn how they're using tags and segmentation to organize and better target their growing audiences.

 Where World Arts West thrives is in their locally centric programming, specifically the annual San Francisco Ethnic Dance Festival.
 The event involves over 400 local dance companies and thousands of performers.
 "There's such a rich community of artists living around us," says Executive Director Julie Mushet.
 "We gather them and put them onstage together so that the audiences can experience what we get to experience regularly."